Welcome to the

 A Nursing Network that has highlighted nursing practice and workforce issues and greatly expanded the available teaching and learning opportunities for nursing students, hospitals, and universities through grants secured by the Alliance.

-Every year the Alliance has the honor of recognizing the leadership and commitment of area citizens in Community Service Awards, Nursing Excellence Award and Certificates of Appreciation to individuals and organizations that helped to further the mission, goals, and values of the Alliance.
-In the future there will be many opportunities for further program development, If you would like more information about the Alliance, to be placed on our mailing list, or to become a member, please contact us at 517-347-3377 or CAHealthAlliance@AOL.com.
+In the future there will be many opportunities for further program development.
+If you would like more information about the Alliance, to be placed on our mailing list, or to become a member, please contact us at 517-347-3377 or firstname.lastname@example.org.
 Please consider a contribution you can make to the health of our community.

 "During the last 15 years, the Alliance has been at the forefront of addressing the important issues of the day—always aligning those efforts with the overarching goal of creating a healthier Capital Area for future years and generations to come.
 The alliance is no newcomer when it comes to serving as a leader in the Capital Area.
 Through initiatives such as the Capital Area Regional Health Information Organization (RHIO), the alliance is leading the way in Michigan—and even the nation.”

-—Janet Olszewski, Director, Michigan Department of Community Health
+— Janet Olszewski, Former Director, Michigan Department of Community Health